 Checks if the guest entered the ACPI mode G0 (working) or G1 (sleeping).
 If this method returns false, the guest will most likely not respond to external ACPI events.
-If this method fails, the following error codes may be reported:

 • VBOX_E_INVALID_VM_STATE: Virtual machine not in Running state.

 5.14.12 getPowerButtonHandled